 Board of Directors

 An 11-member Board of Directors sets policy, approves the budget and hires the executive director, who serves as the organization’s chief executive officer and governs the Authority.
 The Board is comprised of the Mayor of Louisville, seven mayoral appointees and three gubernatorial appointees-one of which is a member of the Airport Neighbors Alliance Executive Committee.
 The board members serve four-year staggered terms without compensation.
+Click here to view minutes of the Louisville Regional Airport Authority Board Meetings from 2017 to present.

 Jim Welch – Chair

-Mary Rose Evans – Vice Chair
+Dale Boden – Vice Chair

 Lesa Seibert – Secretary/Treasurer